-Note: Var and $B^2$ are defined in (17.16) and (17.17).
+Note: Var and B^2 are defined in (17.16) and (17.17).
 The results above are summaries over the 150 items.

-DIF.
+A possible concern about the EB method is that extreme DIF items tend to be most affected by the biasedness of the EB estimates.
+In the present study, however, the relative performance of the EB method was quite good even for items with large DIF.
 Several items for which EB bias was substantial still had smaller RMSR values for EB than for MH, showing that the EB statistics were, on the average, closer to their target values than the MH statistics.
-For example, the largest $B^2$ value for the EB approach (1.58) occurred in the small-n, different-distributions condition for an item that had a True DIF value of 2.4.
+For example, the largest B^2 value for the EB approach (1.58) occurred in the small-n, different-distributions condition for an item that had a $True\ DIF$ value of 2.4.
 The EB variance value was 0.16, resulting in an RMSR of 1.32.
-The MH statistic, by contrast, had a $B^2$ value of 0.69 and a variance term of 2.34, resulting in an RMSR of 1.74.
+The MH statistic, by contrast, had a B^2 value of 0.69 and a variance term of 2.34, resulting in an RMSR of 1.74.
 For only a very few items (six in the small-n, different-distributions condition, two in the small-n, same-distribution condition, and none in the remaining two conditions) did the EB RMSR values exceed the MH RMSR values by more than 0.1.